 We will jump right into the definition but first, answer this, what’s 3 + 3?

 Almost all of you must have given the right answer most probably within 2 seconds without even touching a pen or paper.

 The real question is how?

-This is because our brain is already been trained to do simple calculations like these.
-It has already achieved a state where we no longer required special tools to do basic arithmetic calculations.
+This is because our brains have already been trained to do simple calculations like these.
+It has already achieved a state where we no longer require special tools to do basic arithmetic calculations.
 This ability to do mathematical calculations quickly and without any help is called Mental Math.

 Mental Math is our ability to do mathematical calculations in our mind without the help of any device, such as a calculator and mobile phone, etc. The more we develop mental math skills, the faster our brain will have computational power.
 The level of mental math depends upon the amount of practice and the environment in which we practice our mathematical skills.

 All in all mental math is an important skill and you cannot ignore it.
 The thing is not all are good enough to do the math mentally that smoothly, especially in cases of children with a learning disability such as Dyscalculia.
 In such a scenario, adapting to a new learning process is a preferable strategy.
 If that even means starting from level 0.

 This post has been developed keeping in mind the little learners who struggle in mental math.
 One thing that always works out well when dealing with issues in subjects like math is mixing it with fun.
 There are numerous ways of turning maths into a fun learning subject.
 One such is to present it to the kids in a form that they like the most.

 Yes, you guessed it right!
 GAMES.
 May it be indoor, outdoor, board, or mobile games.
 Kids learn while playing.
 They develop analytical, strategical, and spatial skills while doing it.
 Keeping that in mind, we curated a list of the Top 10 best mental maths games for 2022.